cysouw/qlcData/cran-comments.md

+## New submission

+Package was archived on CRAN

 ## This is a minor update to get this package back on CRAN

 This package was archived on 2020-04-09 as check problems were not corrected.